Ferrari 328: Design

 The original Pininfarina design was carried over from its predecessor but included subtle changes from the carrozzeria.
 The effect was both aesthetic and an improvement in overall aerodynamic characteristics.
-The car's body was still largely built by hand coming from the coach builder Scaglietti works.
+The car's body was still largely built by hand coming from the coachbuilder Scaglietti works.

 The revised body presented a softening of the wedge profile of its predecessor, with a redesigned nose that had a more rounded shape, which was complemented by similar treatment to the tail valance panel.
 The revised nose and tail sections featured body colour bumpers integral with the valance panels, which reflected the work done concurrently with the Mondial 3.2 models, with which they also shared a similar radiator grille and front light assembly layout.
 Thus all the eight-cylinder cars in the range shared fairly unified front and rear aspects, providing a homogeneous family image.
 The exhaust air louvres behind the retractable headlight pods on the 308 series disappeared, coupled with an increase in the size of the front lid radiator exhaust air louvre, which had been introduced on the 308 Quattrovalvole models.
 A new style and position of exterior door catch was also provided.

 The interior trim also received a thorough overhaul, with new designs for the seat panel upholstery and stitching along with revised door panels and pulls.
 Cockpit switches were completely updated and modernized.
 The new back lit orange on black dashboard gauges were borrowed from Ferrari's 1984 GTO supercar.
 The main instrument panel, seen through the anatomical Momo (Morreti-Monza) steering wheel, presented the driver with information from the large tachometer and speedometer.

 Optional equipment available was air conditioning, a leather dashboard, leather headlining to the removable roof panel plus rear window surround, metallic paint, Pirelli P7 tyres, and a rear aerofoil (standard on some market models).

 One minor problem was the design of the oil hose from the lower part of the engine to the oil cooler.
 This proved to be too short.
 The hose, being under constant pressure along with the motion of the running engine, would eventually separate from the oil cooler.
 The separation would in time cause the oil cooler to crack.
 One fix was to connect the oil hoses for the oil cooler (to and from the engine) "up side down".
 This configuration provided more slack for the lower hose (itself now connected to the top of the oil cooler).